fac19/week7-cado/README.md

 1. Run `psql` to enter Postgres CLI
 2. Connect to database `# \c week7cado_db`
 3. Initialise database `# \i database/init.sql`
-4. then grant priviliges:
+4. then grant privileges:
    * `GRANT ALL PRIVILEGES ON DATABASE week7cado_db TO your-username;`
    * `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO your-username;`

 ## Database Schema